Orbitale/www.orbitale.tech/_posts/2099-08-18-how-i-migrated-almost-all-my-work-to-docker-act-I.md

 date:   2019-08-18 15:11:53 +0100
 ---

+This post is the first of a series of three posts about how I started to used Docker for all my projects.

 I made some tweets a while ago talking about [Docker](https://www.docker.com/), and I must say that I'm a bit afraid that they get lost in an endless timeline.

 So here's a small (or not) post about Docker.